VW says false CO2 emissions affect only 36,000 cars

-BERLIN Dec 9 Volkswagen said it has understated fuel usage and carbon dioxide (CO2) emissions of far fewer cars than originally expected.
+BERLIN Volkswagen (VOWG_p.DE) said it has understated fuel usage and carbon dioxide (CO2) emissions of far fewer cars than originally expected.

 VW said last month it had falsified fuel usage and CO2 emissions in about 800,000 cars sold mainly in Europe, and was expecting costs of at least 2 billion euros ($2.19 billion) including compensation payments to customers.